Quick Guide to the Metro of Paris 2023

-Each line has a color and a number.
-The panels on the metro walls and the electronic panels on the platforms include the line number and the direction (first station – last station).
+Each metro line has a specific color and a number.
+The panels on the metro walls and the platforms’ electronic panels show the line number and the direction (first station – last station).
 For example, if you take Line 2, you will see panels with Line #2 Porte Dauphine and Line #2 Nation.

 Metro stations close to a tourist sight always include a brown panel with a sketch drawing of that specific tourist sight.
 Follow the panel.

 Unless it is vital, avoid big and crazy metro hubs like Châtelet, Montparnasse, or Gare de Lyon.
 These stations can have up to 15 different platforms, and it might take a good 10 minutes to navigate from one line to the other.

 We don’t suggest stopping at Châtelet-Les Halles; the direction panels are placed so badly that we always end up turning around the same 2-3 pillars.
 The only explanation for us is that the guy who placed all those panels drank a little bit too much that day!